About Scooters as a Vehicle Class

 - Scooters can get up to speed and take space in a lane that mimics a motorcycle, and cars don’t even consider trying to overtake a scooter, like is common on a bicycle.

-- Scooters have incredible stability, really hard to appreciate until riding one around and then a bicycle in short order
+- Scooters have incredible stability, really hard to appreciate until riding one around and then a bicycle in short order.

 - Scooters carry most added weight low (backpack on floor boards, for instance), next to 12” tires, instead of high, like above the seat on 26” tires.
+I remember how the bicycle balance would change if I put 20 lbs of gear on the front basket.
+I can put 60 lbs on the floorboards of my scooter and very little about the handling changes.

-Scooters are vastly safer than motorcycles #
+Scooters and motorcycles #

 Scooters have a very low center of gravity compared to a motorcycle.
 This is particularly relevant when pushing around on the scooter on legs, while getting in and out of parking spots and such.